-What causes overactive thyroid?
+What causes an overactive thyroid?

-Overactive thyroid can be caused by a number of conditions:
+An overactive thyroid can be caused by a number of conditions:

 - Some medicines such as lithium or amiodarone can cause an overactive thyroid.